TheJRapp/Natron/Documentation/source/guide/getstarted-about-mainconcepts.rst

 To save the result to disk, we connect the Write node (yellow).
-The result will only be saved to disk if we launch the render of the image by clicking "render" in the node properties or Render menu A node can have only one resulting output image.
+The result will only be saved to disk if we launch the render of the image by clicking "render" in the node properties or Render menu.
+A node can have only one resulting output image.
 This one result can still be used by several nodes (here Write and Viewer, thus appearing like multiple output connections).
 Here we use a "dot" node to avoid this ambiguous situation